elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Breaking changes
 - Terraform now uses new a required config file for configuring the remote backend.
 - Terraform for safespring and citycloud have been restructured with new modules.
+- Upgraded cert-manager to v0.14.1 which breaks the user facing API.
+  Please look at the [upgrade guide](https://cert-manager.io/docs/installation/upgrading/) for steps that might be needed for services running in CK8S.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
 - No migration script is available for the terraform changes to safespring and citycloud.
 Manual migration might be possible.
+- No migration script is available for cert-manager.
+A new cluster is required.

 ### Added